rust-lang/rfcs/text/3660-crates-io-crate-deletions.md

   * The crate is not depended upon by any other crate on crates.io (i.e. it has no reverse dependencies),
   * The crate has been downloaded less than 100 times for each month it has been published.

-We also propose to allow crate authors to delete **versions** of their crates from crates.io under the following conditions:

-* The version has been published for less than 72 hours.

-These crate owner actions will be enabled by two new API endpoints:
+This crate owner action will be enabled by a new API endpoint:

-- `DELETE /api/v1/crates/:crate_id` to delete a crate
+- `DELETE /api/v1/crates/:crate_id`
-- `DELETE /api/v1/crates/:crate_id/:version` to delete a version

 # Drawbacks